semantic-foxes/dnlp_ss23/README.md

 - `data/ids-sst-dev.csv` (Validation set, 1101 entries)
 - `data/ids-sst-test-student.csv` (Test set, 2210 entries)

+The metric to test this dataset is accuracy.

 ### Quora Dataset

 The Quora dataset consists of pairs of questions, labeled to indicate if the questions are paraphrases of one another.
 This is a binary classification problem.
 The pre-split data is available in: